 A. Purchases Less than or Equal to $5,000

 For orders less than or equal to $5,000, departments are responsible for determining that prices paid for goods services are reasonable.
 For complete federal guidelines, see Federal Acquisition (FAR), Subpart 15.4—Contract Pricing, 15.403-1 Prohibition on obtaining cost or pricing data.

 B. Purchases Greater than $5,000

 For purchases over $5,000, cost reasonableness is required if the purchases have not been competitively awarded.
 A purchasing buyer reviews the requisition to ensure that competitive bidding has been accomplished.
-If only one bid has been obtained, the requesting department will be required to provide additional information documenting how the price quoted by the vendor was determined to be fair and reasonable.
+If only one quote has been obtained, the requesting department will be required to provide additional information documenting how the price quoted by the supplier was determined to be fair and reasonable.

 Cost/price analysis may be accomplished in various ways.
 The following are suggestions for determining cost or pricing data for a product or service:

 - Base price reasonableness on published pricing or commercial catalog pricing.

 - Establish the market price by obtaining a quote for a similar product or service from another supplier or by using catalog pricing from a manufacturer of similar equipment.

 - Verify the price for a similar product sold to another agency.

 - Determine the price previously paid for a prior purchase of the same item.
 If a cost justification was provided for a previous purchase of the same item for the same price, the previous cost justification may be reused.